 Keep reading for more interesting facts about March 30th in history!

-Swimmer Michael Phelps smashed the world record for the 200 meter butterfly swim at just 15 years old.
+2001 Swimmer Michael Phelps smashed the world record for the 200-meter butterfly swim at just 15 years old.

 He swam an impressive 1:54.58 and held the record for 18 years.

-Robert Cunningham initially made the offer as a joke but the waitress played along and they each picked 3 numbers.
-The next weekend Cunningham entered with the winning ticket of a $6 million jackpot.
+Robert Cunningham initially made the offer as a joke, but the waitress played along, and they each picked three numbers.
+The following weekend Cunningham entered with the winning ticket of a $6 million jackpot.

-John Hinckley Jr. and wounded the president and three others.
-His belief was that by killing the president it would impress actress Jodie Foster.
+John Hinckley Jr. wounded the president and three others.
+His belief was that killing the president would impress actress Jodie Foster.

 The He 100 was a German pre-World War II fighter aircraft design from Heinkel.

-The US adopted the 15th amendment, guaranteeing citizens the right to vote.
+1870 The US adopted the 15th Amendment, guaranteeing citizens the right to vote.

 The amendment reads: "The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any state on account of race, color, or previous condition of servitude."

-Dubbed "Stewart's Folly" by the press, the US paid $7.2 million USD which worked out at about 2 cents per acre of land!
+Dubbed "Stewart's Folly" by the press, the US paid $7.2 million, which worked out at about 2 cents per acre of land!

 His patent included a metal ferrule to keep the eraser in place.